ikanisa/prisma/docs/KNOWLEDGE_WEB_SOURCES_GUIDE.md

 The `knowledge_web_sources` table stores 200 curated, trusted URLs for AI agent learning across accounting, tax, audit, and regulatory domains.

+The same dataset now lives in Git as `config/knowledge_web_sources.yaml`, making it easy to propose edits, review diffs, or bootstrap future sync scripts that compare the YAML registry with the live database.

 ## Quick Start

 ### 1. Apply the Migration